WOA-Project/WOA-Deployer-Rpi/Readme.md

 Then visit our projects website at https://pi64.win, the one-stop solution for all your questions 😊

-It's also recommended that you read the [FAQ 📘](https://pi64.win/) And, of coruse, don't hesitate to join our great [Telegram group 📱](https://t.me/joinchat/ACWtm01aRdQuRAu1d3kW7Q)
+It's also recommended that you read the [FAQ 📘](https://pi64.win/) And, of course, don't hesitate to join our great [Telegram group 📱](https://t.me/joinchat/ACWtm01aRdQuRAu1d3kW7Q)

 # Credits and Acknowledgements